Sets of Translations

-If you changed the status of the modified id to unpublished, by changing its status to published, the set status will also change to "Completed"(depending on the value of the configuration option mentioned above).
+If you changed the status of the modified id to unpublished, by changing later on its status to published, the set status will also change to "Completed"(depending on the value of the configuration option mentioned above).

-Translation set details
+Translations set details

 By clicking on the button that contains the set number you will get the following screen with the contents of the set:

 The first five lines show attributes of the Translations Set:

 - Created on: date and time when the set of translations was created.